Personal data protection – privacy statement

 Web usage statistics

 The Research Council’s webpages register the IP address of users visiting the site.
-These data are processed in a de-identified format which prevents the data from being linked to individual persons.
-These data are collected for statistical analysis to develop and improve webpage content.
+These data are processed in a de-identified format that prevents the data from being linked to individual persons.
+These data are collected for the purpose of statistical analysis to develop and improve webpage content.
 The statistics are used to find out the number of times different pages are viewed, the duration of these visits, which websites users are visiting from and which browsers are being used.

 Web analysis and cookies

 Google Analytics is set up so that IP addresses may only be processed in an anonymised format.
 The Hotjar analytical tool employs a cookie for tracking traffic on www.forskningsradet.no.

 Most web browsers are configured to handle cookies automatically.
 A browser’s settings may have to be changed if the user does not wish to accept cookies.
 Blocking cookies may limit a website’s functionality.
 For more information about cookies, visit: www.allaboutcookies.org and www.cookiepedia.co.uk.

 An overview of the cookies used on our website is presented in the table below:

 |_hjIncludedInSample||Hotjar cookie.
 This session cookie is set to let Hotjar know whether that visitor is included in the sample which is used to generate funnels.|